adi928/phish-fillet/README.md

 **Verbose modes:**     There is a verbose mode to spit out additional information to the screen as well as a quiet mode which just
                    features a progress bar.

+## Bugs
+### I'm sure there are plenty.

+For starters: urls with specified ports will not be scanned.
+This is due to defaults within the urlparse function.
+This will be addressed.

+The order in which some directories are searched may cause folders to be searched more than once.
+This is something that will be optimized.

 ## Planned Features